Nina Nunes: Ultimate Fighting Championship

-Nunes made her debut in the Ultimate Fighting Championship (UFC) against Juliana Lima on November 8, 2014 at UFC Fight Night 56.
+Nunes made her debut in the Ultimate Fighting Championship (UFC) against Juliana Lima on November 8, 2014, at UFC Fight Night 56.
 Nunes lost the fight via unanimous decision.

-Nunes was expected to face Rose Namajunas on May 23, 2015 at UFC 187.
+Nunes was expected to face Rose Namajunas on May 23, 2015, at UFC 187.
 Nunes missed weight on her first attempt at the weigh-ins, coming in 4 lbs overweight at 120 lbs.
 After having made no attempts to cut further, she was fined 20 percent of her fight purse, which went to Namajunas.
 However, on the day of the event, Nunes was pulled out of the bout by UFC doctors after contracting a case of the flu.
 As a result, Namajunas was pulled from the event entirely.

 Nunes next faced Justine Kish at UFC 195 on January 2, 2016.
 She lost the fight by unanimous decision.

 Nunes faced Jocelyn Jones-Lybarger at UFC Fight Night: Rodríguez vs. Penn on January 15, 2017.
 She won the fight via submission in the third round.

 Nunes faced Angela Hill at UFC Fight Night: Poirier vs. Pettis on November 11, 2017.
 She won the fight via unanimous decision.

-Nunes faced Randa Markos on July 28, 2018 at UFC on Fox: Alvarez vs. Poirier 2.
+Nunes faced Randa Markos on July 28, 2018, at UFC on Fox: Alvarez vs. Poirier 2.
 She won the fight by unanimous decision.

-Nunes faced Cláudia Gadelha on December 8, 2018 at UFC 231.
+Nunes faced Cláudia Gadelha on December 8, 2018, at UFC 231.
 She won the fight via unanimous decision.

-Nunes faced Tatiana Suarez on June 8, 2019 at UFC 238.
+Nunes faced Tatiana Suarez on June 8, 2019, at UFC 238.
 She lost the fight via unanimous decision.

 On October 10, 2019, Nunes announced that she would put her mixed martial arts career on hold in order to attempt to have her first child.
 The attempts were successful as in March 2020, her wife Amanda Nunes announced that the couple is expecting their first child, to be born later that year.
 Nina Nunes gave birth to a daughter in September 2020.

-Nunes faced Mackenzie Dern on April 10, 2021 at UFC on ABC 2.
+Nunes faced Mackenzie Dern on April 10, 2021, at UFC on ABC 2.
 She lost the bout via first round armbar.

-Nunes was scheduled to face Amanda Lemos on December 18, 2021 at UFC Fight Night 199.
+Nunes was scheduled to face Amanda Lemos on December 18, 2021, at UFC Fight Night 199.
 However, Nunes was removed from the bout for undisclosed reason and she was replaced by Angela Hill.

 Move up to flyweight division

-Nunes was scheduled to face Cynthia Calvillo in a flyweight bout on July 9, 2022 at UFC on ESPN 39.
+Nunes was scheduled to face Cynthia Calvillo in a flyweight bout on July 9, 2022, at UFC on ESPN 39.
 However, the day of the event, Nunes withdrew due to illness and the bout was initially cancelled, but eventually rescheduled for UFC on ESPN 41 on August 13, 2022.
 Nunes won the fight via split decision, and she announced her retirement after the fight.

 Personal life

-Nunes is married to fellow UFC fighter Amanda Nunes, the reigning UFC Women's Bantamweight and Featherweight champion.
+Nunes is married to retired UFC fighter Amanda Nunes, the former UFC Women's Bantamweight and Featherweight champion.
 The couple welcomed a daughter on September 24, 2020.
 In April 2021 she began using the last name Nunes within the UFC.
 Her April 10 fight against Mackenzie Dern was her first fight under her new last name.